sidecartridge/sidecart-site-dev-docs/sidecartridge-usb-c-pd-psu/index.md

 ![External USB-C PD PSU with printed enclosure](/sidecartridge-usb-c-pd-psu/assets/images/USB-C-PD-external-kit.jpg)

 Our external kit is aimed at the earliest “short model” Atari ST units that originally relied on an internal linear PSU.
-It ships fully assembled: the USB-C PD multi-rail board is pre-mounted inside a printed ABS enclosure, the harness terminates in the correct 7-pin power connector, and the cable exit already includes strain relief.
+It ships fully assembled: the USB-C PD multi-rail board is pre-mounted inside a resin enclosure, the harness terminates in the correct 6-pin power connector, and the cable exit already includes strain relief.
 Add any 60 W (or higher) USB-C PD charger that supports 15 V/20 V profiles and you can power an ST without re-opening the case.

 Key points: